Denver weather: More storm chances and cooler

 Monday is closer to seasonal averages in the upper 80s with sunny skies.

-The 4th of July will be warm with highs in the middle 80s and small chances for storms.
+The Fourth of July will be warm with highs in the middle 80s and small chances for storms.

 Storm chances are a little higher on Wednesday afternoon with cooler highs in the middle 70s.
 Thursday has highs in the upper 70s with partly cloudy skies and afternoon storms.